 Where the research is done on indeed.com from 224 reported salaries, the average salary for an inventory controller is $63,088 per year in the United States.

-Salary grows with the experience and the seniority level.
-As you have a good chance of growing your career to further posts such as Inventory or Ware house manager.
+Salary grows with experience and seniority level.
+As you have a good chance of growing your career to further posts such as Inventory or Warehouse manager.

 What is the career path of an Inventory Controller?